ccht-ncsu/Kalpana/README.md

 ## Updated version

-Kalpana was updated to python 3 and upgraded by Tomás Cuevas as a part of his MSc research.
+Kalpana was updated to Python 3 and upgraded by Tomás Cuevas as a part of his MSc research.
+The details can be found in [his thesis](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://ccht.ccee.ncsu.edu/wp-content/uploads/sites/10/2024/04/Cuevas-Lopez-2024-Thesis.pdf).
-Instructions for using Kalpana can be found in the examples folder, including a few Jupyter notebooks created by Brandon Tucker.
+Instructions for using Kalpana can be found in the examples folder, including a few Jupyter notebooks created by Brandon Tucker and Tomás.
-For any question, comment or suggestion please send an email to tomascuevas@gmail.com or open an *Issue*.
+For any questions, comments, or suggestions, please send an email to tomascuevas@gmail.com or open an *Issue*.

-## Citation
+## License

 This software is published under the  [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.